4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

   - If offline, an edit could be in pending task
   - If launch a new edit, instead of creating a new task, the one in pending task will be opened
     - so data already filled will be displayed
-    - and when validating, just register new data, waiting to network to come back
+    - and when validating, just register the new data (no new task) + waiting to network to come back to send the data to server

 # Setting to activate the feature